dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 );
 ```

-Internally, EF creates an entity type to represent the join table that will be referred to as the join entity type.
-There is no specific CLR type that can be used for this, so `Dictionary<string, object>` is used.
+Internally, EF creates an entity type to represent the join table that will be referred to as the join entity type. `Dictionary<string, object>` is used for it to handle any combination of foreign key properties, see [property bag entity types](shadow-properties.md#property-bag-entity-types) for more information.
 More than one many-to-many relationships can exist in the model, therefore the join entity type must be given a unique name, in this case `PostTag`.
 The feature that allows this is called shared-type entity type.

 The many to many navigations are called skip navigations as they effectively skip over the join entity type.
 If you are employing bulk configuration all skip navigations can be obtained from `GetSkipNavigations`.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Relationships/ManyToManyShared.cs?name=Metadata)]

+#### Join entity type configuration

 It is common to apply configuration to the join entity type.
 This action can be accomplished via `UsingEntity`.